 Have we learned nothing from the Worldspreads scandal?

-It was the investors and clients who lost virtually everything in this egregious financial scandals
+It was the investors and clients who lost virtually everything in this egregious financial scandal

 Worldspreads chief financial officer Niall O’Kelly, chairman Lindsay McNeile and chief executive Conor Foley at a group agm in 2009.
 Photograph: Alan Betson